garrjo/MassivePlugin/README.md

 <h3>Documentation/Usage</h3>
 <p>
 Massive plugin is the beginning of a jquery plugin that will be/is used in unison with <a href='https://github.com/FransBouma/Massive'>Massive ORM</a>.
-It allows a user to build complex applications by binding data directly to the page using data attribute tags.
+It allows a user to build complex applications by binding data directly to the page using data attribute tags through HTML.

 Note: The current state of development: pre-release.
 1. Convert to jQuery Plugin